Skip to main content

 Mary Lessig

-Mary Lessig is an affiliate assistant professor in the Department of Pharmacy and a senior clinical research associate for a Seattle-area immuno-oncology biotechnology company.
-A graduate of BRAMS, she has over 20 years of experience in clinical research.
-Lessig started her career in a nonclinical research laboratory, where she submitted institutional review board and institutional animal care and use committee applications.
-After graduating from the University of Florida with a degree in biological psychology, she worked in clinical research coordinator and research quality assurance specialist roles at the University of Washington and then at a community-based hospital.
-Lessig serves on the board of directors of the Junior League of Seattle and volunteers with several STEM nonprofit organizations.
+Mary Lessig is an affiliate assistant professor in the UW Department of Pharmacy and works in clinical operations for a Seattle-area immuno-oncology biotechnology company.
+She has more than 20 years of experience in clinical research.
+Lessig started her career in a nonclinical research laboratory and then moved to work in an academic clinical research office.
+After graduating from the University of Florida with a degree in biological psychology, she worked in clinical research coordinator and research quality assurance specialist roles at UF, the University of Washington and a community-based hospital before joining industry.
+Lessig is a graduate of the UW BRAMS program.

 mlessig@uw.edu